robertmujica/language_detection/README.md

 # Summary

-Prove of concept to show the usage of Node.js modules to detect language on JSON file / text.
+Prove of concept to show the usage of Node.js modules to detect language correcness on JSON file / String.

 # Practical Scenarios